zhuzilin/blog/src/pages/Node-js-events-source-code-reading.md

 }
 ```

 The comment in the code is really clear.
+The major part of the code is to add the `listener` to  `_events` and add one to `_eventsCount`.
+Also, if there is an existing listener, we will substitute it.
+Notice, if there is a `"newListener"` listener registered, it will be called before add the `listener` to  `_events`.

 And for emit:

 ```javascript
 EventEmitter.prototype.emit = function emit(type, ...args) {